-See the TextPointers.java sample in the sample2 subdirectories under your jConnect installation directory.
+See the TextPointers.java sample in the sample2 subdirectories under your jConnect installation directory for more information.

 Using text data

 In earlier versions, jConnect used a TextPointer class with sendData methods for updating a text column in an Adaptive Server or SQL Anywhere database.